Using IdM Healthcheck to monitor your IdM environment

 : Human-readable output

-You can specify a different file destination with the --output-file
+You can specify a file to store the output by using the --output-file

 option.